netbox-community/netbox-topology-views/README.md

 There is also support for custom fields.

 If you create a custom field "coordinates" for "dcim > device" and "Circuits > circuit" with type "text" and name "coordinates" you will see the same layout every time.
+It is recommended to set this field to "UI visibility" "Hidden" and let the plugin manage it in the background.

-The coordinates can then be provided as: "X;Y".
+The coordinates are stored as: "X;Y".

 Please read the "Configure" chapter to set the `allow_coordinates_saving` option to True.
 You might also set the `always_save_coordinates` option to True.